Jorge Horacio Brito

 Jorge Horacio Brito (23 July 1952 – 20 November 2020) was an Argentine banker and businessman.
+He was born in Buenos Aires, Argentina.

-He was the CEO of Argentina's largest bank, Banco Macro.
-He was also the president and chairman of the Argentine Banking Association (ADEBA) from 2003 to 2016.
+He was one of the main shareholders and the CEO of Argentina's largest bank, Banco Macro.
+He held this position until 2018, and returned to the role in 2020.
+He also served as president and chairman of the Argentine Banking Association (ADEBA) from 2003 to 2016.

-His investments spanned real estate (through the firm Vizora), agriculture and livestock (through the companies Inversora Juramento, Frigoríficos Bermejo and Cabañas Juramento) and wind power (through Genneia Inc.)
+Brito owned approximately one-sixth of Banco Macro’s shares.
+His investments spanned real estate (through the firm Vizora), agriculture and livestock (through Inversora Juramento S.A., Frigorífico Bermejo and Cabaña Juramento), and the energy sector through Genneia S.A.